canonical/sdcore-nms/CONTRIBUTING.md

 ### `make rock`

-This target will produce a sd-core.rock OCI image file, which will have the webconsole binary as a service.
+This target will produce a  `sdcore-nms.rock` OCI image file, which will have the webconsole binary as a service.

 `rockcraft` must be installed to use this option.